MathIsAllYouNeed/MathIsAllYouNeed.github.io/index.md

 ---
 layout: default
-title: Math Is All We Need
+title: Math Is All You Need
 ---

-# Math Is All We Need
+# Math Is All You Need

 Math can be beautiful, even if you don't understand it.
 But you can try.